 - Morning Snack — Parents must send in a nutritious snack daily.
 NO CANDY!

 - Lunch — No peanut butter or peanut products are allowed in kindergarten.
 Sun butter is allowed.

 - Birthdays — Birthdays are very special for kindergarten students.
-Summer birthdays will be celebrated throughout the year, and each student will have the opportunity to bring in a special birthday treat to share with the class.
+Summer birthdays will be celebrated throughout the year, and each student will have the opportunity to celebrate their birthday by selecting an option from the Birthday Choice Board.

 - Show and Tell — Each day a different student will have the honor of bringing in a show and tell.
 It does not have to match the letter or theme of the week, but mementos from special trips or events, favorite books, etc. are encouraged.
 Show and tell is an oral language development activity.

 - Star Student — All children will be “Star Student” for one week during the year to build a sense of community and friendship among the children and to boost each child’s self-esteem.
 Each child is asked to create a poster with pictures of the child, family members, pets, special events in the child’s life, etc. In class, there will be an oral language lesson for and about the Star Student.

 - Report cards — These are distributed in October, January, and May.
 The grading scale used is S= Secure, D= Developing, B=Beginning, I =Insufficient progress, X= not assessed at this time.

 - Thursday Folders